sbranse/BRFSS/README.md

 The health data files (2011-2014.rds and 2015-2018.rds) are a collection of phone polls from the Behavioral Risk Factor Surveillance System.
 Each row represents a voluntary participant in the phone poll that asked an upwards of 450 questions.
 The participant could end the call at any time or opt out of a question.
 These files are filtered to only look at the columns of interest.

+Statistical tests are in stats jupyter notebook.
+A summary of the results are detailed in _

 —————————————————————————————————————————————
+Variable naming conventions:

 Columns filtered in the dataset: 'xstate', 'genhlth', 'hlthpln1', 'numadult', 'race', 'income2', 'physhlth', 'poorhlth', 'persdoc2', 'checkup1', 'exerany2', 'sex', 'educa', 'numadult.1', 'children', 'employ', 'flushot5', 'howlong', 'lastpap2', 'lastsig3', 'hadsigm3', 'xhcvu651', 'medcost', 'year', 'drvisits', 'medscost'